Guide written by:

 What different types of wood are there?

-More than 70 different species of wood are used
+More than 70 different species of wood are used, each of which falls broadly into three categories: softwoods, hardwoods and exotic woods.

 As their name implies, these woods are imported mainly from South America, Asia and Africa.
 Their prices are therefore relatively high and their availability variable.
 A broad spectrum of colours is available, from reds and roses to black, making these woods popular in carpentry and veneering.
 Mahogany, teak, ipe, rosewood, and ebony are all examples of exotic woods.
 Some exotic woods are very dense, making them difficult to work without good tools.
 It also means they sink rather than float!